Are we looking at the next big move in Range Resources Corporation (RRC)?

 Sponsored

-The stock witnessed a -2.80% loss in the last 1 month and extending the period to 3 months gives it a 3.41%, and is 4.27% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.51% over the week and 3.42% over the month.
+The stock witnessed a 14.35% gain in the last 1 month and extending the period to 3 months gives it a 25.34%, and is 11.18% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.10% over the week and 3.70% over the month.

 Range Resources Corporation (RRC) Analyst Forecasts